Commemorating 100 Years

 1927 is the first year that reference statistics appeared in the library’s annual report; 4,775 questions were answered.
 Almost seventy years later, in 1996, the Adult Department responded to 85,044 requests for information, the Children’s Department handled another 33,600, and the Bookmobile 8,198.

-A mayoral proclamation honoring Racine Public Library’s national leadership in developing preschool storytime, signed by the Honorable Stephen F. Olsen, February 8, 1982, indicated that research had disclosed no preschool storytime service anywhere in the country any earlier than the 1940’s, that the Racine Public Library s service had operated continuously without interruption since its origin in 1932, and that it had been accelerated year after year to reach more and more children.
+While future documentation revealed that preschool storytimes had been hosted at other libraries as early as 1896, we are proud of our role in the early development of our nation’s storytime programs.
+A mayoral proclamation honoring Racine Public Library’s national leadership in developing a preschool storytime, signed by the Honorable Stephen F. Olsen, February 8, 1982, indicated that research at the time had disclosed no preschool storytime service anywhere in the country any earlier than the 1940’s, that the Racine Public Library s service had operated continuously without interruption since its origin in 1932, and that it had been accelerated year after year to reach more and more children.

 In the Grip of the Depression: The Community Stands By its Library